Scaled Relative Graphs for Nonmonotone Operators with Applications in Circuit Theory: Semimonotonicity of circuit elements

-Note that \eqref{eq:semi:SISO:cond} is closely related to the notion of sector nonlinearities, which satisfy \( \sigma \leq \frac{T(x)}{x} \leq \ell \) for all $x \in \Re$.
+As the class of semimonotone operators is SRG-full, it follows from \Cref{prop:srgsemi,prop:semisrgfull} that $T$ is \( \bigl( \frac{\sigma\ell}{\ell + \sigma}, \frac{1}{\ell + \sigma} \bigr) \)-semimonotone if and only if \( G(T) \subseteq \closure D(\tfrac{\ell + \sigma}{2}, \tfrac{\ell - \sigma}{2}). \) Since this is equivalent to \eqref{eq:semi:SISO:cond}, the proof is completed. \end{proof} Note that \eqref{eq:semi:SISO:cond} is closely related to the notion of sector nonlinearities, which satisfy \( \sigma \leq \frac{T(x)}{x} \leq \ell \) for all $x \in \Re$.
 To highlight the importance of this result, consider its application to tunnel diodes: despite having a \emph{negative resistance region}, these elements remain semimonotone as long as their slope is bounded, as illustrated below.
+Tunnel diodes have long been used to model oscillatory behavior in dynamical systems, including the van der Pol oscillator and the FitzHugh--Nagumo neuron model \cite{nagumo1962active}. \begin{example} Let $r_1,r_2,\bar{v} > 0$ with $r_1 < r_2$ and consider the piecewise linear tunnel diode